LesiaChaban/gdk-oci-mysql/07-build-run-native-local/build-run-native-local.md

 ## Introduction

-This lab describes how to generate and run application native executable using GraalVM Native Image and connect it to a MySQL Database running in a container.
+This lab describes how to generate and run a native executable for the application using GraalVM Native Image and connect it to a MySQL Database running in a container.

 You will use [GraalVM Native Image](https://docs.oracle.com/en/graalvm/jdk/17/docs/overview/)’s ahead-of-time compilation to build a native executable for the application.